The Definitive Guide to Sales Process Creation

 3. What will happen if you don’t fix this problem?

 Find out how bad things will be if they don’t act.
-If there are no consequences, then there’s no urgent need to make a purchasing decision.
+If there are no consequences, then there’s no urgent need to purchase.

 Your reps have two choices: a) use sales enablement content to educate how big the problem can become, or b) disqualify and move on.